 If the original six-year period and two additional semesters have expired, the student must apply to the appropriate graduate committee on academic standing for a time extension.
 In some instances, an extension may require a review of the student’s original program for currency of subject matter.
 Additional courses may be required to complete the degree.

 All graduate students must file for graduation in the beginning of their last semester of coursework.
 The Academic Calendar shows the deadline to file for graduation every semester which can be done online via CUNYFirst.
 There is only one graduation ceremony at Baruch College in the spring term.
 Students graduating in the summer (taking their last courses in the summer) can walk in the earlier spring ceremony if they file for graduation in the spring and indicate summer, not spring as their last term (summer has a September graduation date on the diploma).
 However, students who graduate in the fall (with a Jan/Feb diploma date) can only attend the graduation ceremony the following spring.
 For more instructions on how to apply for graduation or for graduation ceremony facts, please visit the Registrar’s website.

-An Academic Appeals Form [PDF] must be submitted along with a written statement and any supporting documentation (e.g. doctor’s notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to email@example.com with the subject line: ACADEMIC APPEAL.
+A Marxe ACADEMIC APPEALS form must be submitted along with a written statement and any supporting documentation (e.g. doctor’s notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to firstname.lastname@example.org with the subject line: ACADEMIC APPEAL

 The Committee considers appeals twice during each fall and spring semesters and once during the summer.
-For Fall 2020, submission due dates are: Wed.
-October 7, 2020 and Tues.
-December 1, 2020.
-Any submissions received after Dec.
-1st will be carried over to the Spring 2021 CAS meetings.
+The Committee will convene to review cases in March and May 2021.
+Submission due dates for the Spring 2021 term are: Wed.
+March 3, 2021 and Wed.
+May 5, 2021.
+Any appeals received after May 5th will be carried over to the Summer 2021 CAS meeting.